In the guide below though, we have listed ways to potentially heat, warm or insulate a dog house during cold weather and winter.

 Even with a raised floor that is naturally insulated, you can still do more to provide your dog with a warmer dog house floor.

-You can put a straw base down under a rug – straw doesn’t wet or freeze so it makes a good insulator.
+You can put an evenly layered straw base down under a rug – straw doesn’t wet or freeze so it makes a good insulator.

 You can put a hot water bottle under a blanket on the mattress, or do the same with a microwavable cushion (make sure it isn’t in direct contact with your dog’s skin though).

 Both provide heat, but have them under a rug so they don’t burn your dog.

 Electric heated dog pads and mat are essentially corded mats/pads that can warm up your dog’s bed and blankets for them.

 Dogs can even lay directly on the pad themselves.

 One of the advantages of a dog house heater pad is that you can remove them when your dog goes to lay down.

 They usually have an internal thermostat so the pad heats up to the body temperature of your dog.
 It’s not too hot and not too cold for them – it’s a comfortable heat.